 The Environmental Health Technology Program is designed to train students to perform as technicians who are employed to resolve environmental health and safety issues.
-Students who wish to enroll in the program may choose from among three options: Health Physics, Industrial Hygiene, and Waste Management.
-Only students who have submitted an application and have been approved by the admissions committee may enroll in Environmental Health Technology classes.
+Students who wish to enroll in the program may choose from among four options: Air Quality Control, Health Physics, Industrial Hygiene, and Waste Management.
+With the exception of AQC 101, HPT 111, IHT 101 and WMT 101, only students who have submitted an application and have been approved by the admissions committee may enroll in Environmental Health Technology classes.